po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/06-Stu_Setting-Attributes/README.md

 ## 💡 Hints

-How can you use a loop to iterate over a group of elements?
+How can you use a loop to iterate over a list of elements?

 ## 🏆 Bonus